Summertime is for fun, adventure and excitement – for the kids. For the stay at home moms, summer can be an overwhelming time.

-Create a list of your favorite parks that you want to visit.
+Create a list of your favourite parks that you want to visit.

 This summer schedule doesn’t leave a whole lot of room for the “I’m Bored” statement, and if it happens, let it happen.
 Children grow their imaginations when they are bored.